 - Have an emergency fund: Keep at least a 15% cushion of available credit in case of emergency.
 Or better yet, keep an emergency savings fund of three to six months' living expenses in a liquid, interest-earning account.
 That way, if you lose your job or have a big unexpected expense, you don't have to borrow more than you're comfortable repaying.

-- Pay what you owe: Always pay at least your minimum monthly payment.
-By paying more than the minimum – or better yet the full balance each month, this will reduce the finance charges you may incur.
+- Pay what you owe: Always pay at least your minimum monthly payment on time every month.
+By paying more than the minimum – or better yet the full balance each month, you will reduce your finance charges.
 Be sure not to skip any payments.

 Make timely payments